vintage may guest: you & mie

 cino vintage

-16 Responses to “vintage may guest: you & mie”
+16 thoughts on “vintage may guest: you & mie

 I’ve had fun sewing along with cherie during the past 2 seasons of PR&P sew-along, she is very talented, I love her style and I’m always excited to see what she comes up with.

-sweet old photos of her mother & equally sweet outfit & daughter :D
+sweet old photos of her mother & equally sweet outfit & daughter 😀

 this is utterly adorable! i love that you used photos of your mom as inspiration – makes the outfit even sweeter! great tutorial, too – thank you!!